nim-works/nimskull/doc/testament.rst

   .. code-block:: nim

-    knownIssue.vm: "..."   # the test only fails with the vm target knownIssue.c js: "..." # the fails with both the c and js target
+    knownIssue.vm: "..."   # the test only fails with the vm target knownIssue.c js: "..." # fails with both the c and js target

   A standalone ``knownIssue`` key means that all selected targets are affected by the issue(s).